learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 for ways to have computers share information.
 Technical limits meant networked computers had to be within the same office.

-Eventually, improvements allowed small networks to "inter"-"network" their with each other.
+Eventually, improvements allowed small networks to "inter"-"network" with each other.
 This discipline was called "internetworking."
 By the technology and knowledge of "internetworking," these small local networks (or, "local area networks" or LANs) became "internetworked" into "Wide Area Networks" or WANs.
-The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global-scale.
+The natural next dream was to "internetwork" WANs into some sort of "larger" inter-network, something city-scale, country-scale, or global scale.
 Technology for "inter-networking" WANs was difficult and slow to develop, but eventually produced a backbone internetwork, "**The Internet**work" which encompassed all of its constituent WANs and their constituent LANs.
-Eventually in common usage it became called "The Internet."
+Eventually, in common usage, it became called "The Internet."

 It was upon this "The Internet" that "The Web" was built.

 **Note:** For many reasons, style guides no longer capitalize "internet" or "web."
 The global network linking computers globally is "the internet."

-## Define "server" role
+## Define "server" Role

 All machines on the internet are computers.
 For ease of discussion, we're going to discuss them in two "roles:" client and server.
 Historically a "server"